rackerlabs/support-how-to/content/rackspace-email/add-rackspace-email-mailboxes.md

 For more information about prerequisite terminology, see [Cloud Office support terminology](/how-to/cloud-office-support-terminology).

+Add Rackspace Email mailboxes using these steps.
+If you need to add a Hosted Exchange mailbox see [Add Microsoft Exchange mailboxes](https://support.rackspace.com/how-to/adding-microsoft-exchange-mailboxes/).

 ### Add a single mailbox

 1. Log in to the [Cloud Office Control Panel](https://cp.rackspace.com/Login.aspx?ReturnUrl=%2f "Cloud Office Control Panel") using your Rackspace Cloud Office admin ID and password.

-2. Select "Mailboxes" within the Rackspace Email section.
+2. Select **Mailboxes** within the **Rackspace Email** section.
     <!--add screen shot file AddmailboxSC1.png-->

 3. If you have multiple domains, select the domain you wish to add a mailbox to.